Skip to Main Content

 "The paper looks at the ethical, legal, and practical aspects of GenAI, highlighting its potential to transform scholarly communications, and covers a range of topics from intellectual property rights to the challenges of maintaining integrity in the digital age."

-AI and scholarly publishing
+AI and publisher policies

-Major publishers have policies on the use of generative artificial intelligence in articles submitted for publication, as well reviewing and editing.Currently no major publishers permit AI tools to be an author (Ganjavi, et al., 2024).
+Currently, no major publishers permit AI tools to be an author (Ganjavi, et al., 2024).

 See the list below for some examples of publisher policies.